|

 only shade tolerant but actually prefer shade, like belladonna.
 In

-fact, I wonder if part of the attraction to some of these herbs for
+fact, we wonder if part of the attraction to some of these herbs for

 witches in the past was that they could grow in areas that might not be